-2.1 Measure Summary
+3.1 Measure Summary

 The current code includes a mandatory requirement that pipes for space heating, service water heating, and space cooling systems be insulated.
 The proposed code change would expand the existing mandatory pipe insulation requirements so that pipes used for covered processes would also need to be insulated.
-With the proposed change, all pipes 1⁄2-inch and greater in diameter that are used for process heating or cooling, including pipes for chilled water, hot water, and steam would have to comply with the minimum insulation requirements in Table 120.3-A. The proposal does not recommend revisions to the minimum insulation requirements in Table 120.3-A; rather the proposal would apply the existing minimum insulation requirements to process pipes.
+With the proposed change, all pipes half inch and greater in diameter that are used for process heating or cooling, including pipes for chilled water, hot water, and steam would have to comply with the minimum insulation requirements in Table 120.3-A. The proposal does not recommend revisions to the minimum insulation requirements in Table 120.3-A; rather the proposal would apply the existing minimum insulation requirements to process pipes.
 The minimum insulation requirements vary depending on whether the pipe is used to deliver heating or cooling, nominal pipe diameter, and the fluid operating temperature range.
 The proposed requirements would apply to new construction, additions, and alterations.
-Insulation would be verified with a site inspection.
+Insulation would be verified through project documentation check, i.e. invoices, and visual inspection confirming the insulation has been installed.

-2.2 Proposed Code Change
+3.2 Proposed Code Change